personio/datadog-synthetic-test-support/CONTRIBUTING.md

 ### Documentation

-* Explain the purpose of added functions in a consice manner.
+* Explain the purpose of added functions in a concise manner.
 * Explain parameters if applicable using `@param` tag, provide examples of usage and default state.
 * Explain what the function returns if applicable using `@return` tag.
 * Do not use @author tags.
 Instead, contributors are listed on [GitHub](https://github.com/personio/datadog-synthetic-test-support/graphs/contributors).